-The PNWU Library provides comprehensive resources and services to support student education and research.
-Available resources include health sciences databases, print and electronic books and journals, and audiovisual materials.
-Library staff members provide reference service, in-depth research assistance, group and individual instruction in online searching of PubMed and other databases, and interlibrary loan.
-Interlibrary loan and document delivery are free to PNWU students, faculty, and staff.
+The PNWU Library advances university engagement with biomedical literature resources to support education, research, and clinical practice.
+Available resources include online databases, digital health sciences tools, print and electronic books and journals, and anatomical models..
+Library staff members provide reference services, evidence-based literature class sessions, in-depth research assistance, copyright coaching, database orientations, and interlibrary loans.

-The library is located next to the Grand Foyer in Butler-Haney Hall and is available seven days a week during staffed hours.
-The library also provides 24-hour quiet study space in its reading room.
+The library is located next to the Grand Foyer in Butler-Haney Hall and is available during staffed hours Monday-Friday.
+Subject advisory guides and an online reference chat service are available remotely 24/7/365.
 Wireless connectivity is available for laptop computers and other Wi-Fi devices.
-The library also has public computer workstations for accessing its catalog and other resources.
+The library also has public computer workstations for accessing its catalog and other resources by appointment

 For more information on library resources, services, and policies, please see library.pnwu.edu, or contact the library staff.
 Phone: 509.249.7745 Email: library@pnwu.edu